Dale Earnhardt Jr.: 2004–2006

-2007: Final Season At DEI
+2007: Final season at DEI

-Earnhardt began the 2007 NASCAR Nextel Cup Series season by finishing 32nd at the Daytona 500 as the result of a late race crash.
-His first Top 10 came at Bristol Motor Speedway in the Food City 500, where he finished 7th.
-His first Top 5 came at Martinsville Speedway in the Goody's Cool Orange 500.
-He led 136 laps and finished 5th.
-He collected his third Top 10 of the season and his 8th at Talladega Superspeedway with his 7th-place performance in the 2007 Aaron's 499.
-On May 14, 2007, he was docked 100 driver championship points, car owner Teresa Earnhardt was docked 100 owner points, and his crew chief, Tony Eury Jr., was fined $100,000 and suspended for 6 races due to the use of illegal mounting brackets used to attach the wing to his car.
+Earnhardt began the 2007 NASCAR Nextel Cup Series season by finishing 32nd at the Daytona 500 as a result of a late race crash.
+His first top-ten came at Bristol Motor Speedway in the Food City 500, where he finished seventh.
+His first top-five came at Martinsville Speedway in the Goody's Cool Orange 500.
+He led 136 laps and finished fifth.
+He collected his third top-ten of the season and his eighth at Talladega Superspeedway with his seventh place performance in the 2007 Aaron's 499.
+On May 14, 2007, he was docked one hundred driver championship points, car owner Teresa Earnhardt was docked 100 owner points, and his crew chief, Tony Eury Jr., was fined $100,000 and suspended for six races due to the use of illegal mounting brackets used to attach the wing to his car.
 During the April race at Texas Motor Speedway he drove the last 10 laps in the No. 5 car of Kyle Busch owned by Rick Hendrick.

 On May 27, 2007, Earnhardt rode a camouflage No. 8 car in the Coca-Cola 600 on Memorial Day to raise money for the families of military troops.
-Jeff Gordon, Jimmie Johnson, Greg Biffle, Mark Martin, Ward Burton, Denny Hamlin, Casey Mears, Shane Huffman and Bill Elliott also changed their paint schemes for the occasion.
-He finished eighth, after leading with seven laps to go, but he had to pit for fuel and Casey Mears finished with the win.
+Jeff Gordon, Jimmie Johnson, Greg Biffle, Mark Martin, Ward Burton, Denny Hamlin, Casey Mears, Shane Huffman, and Bill Elliott also changed their paint schemes for the occasion.
+He finished 8th, after leading with seven laps to go, but he had to pit for fuel and Casey Mears finished with the win.

 On August 5, 2007, Earnhardt earned his first pole position in a race since 2002 at Pocono Raceway.
-Although Kurt Busch won the race, Earnhardt had a dramatic comeback to finish 2nd after spinning out and experiencing shock troubles.
+Although Kurt Busch won the race, Earnhardt had a dramatic comeback to finish second after spinning out and experiencing shocking troubles.
 Earnhardt led for eight laps before Busch took over.
-On August 12 at Watkins Glen International, Earnhardt was making the push into the Top 12 of the Nextel Cup standings from his No. 13 position.
-After being at the No. 2 position during the race, Earnhardt had engine problems on lap 64 and had to end his race day.
-After the Glen, he tried furiously to reach the 12th spot in standings.
+On August 12 at Watkins Glen International, Earnhardt was making the push into the top-twelve of the Nextel Cup standings from his No. 13 position.
+After being in the No. 2 position during the race, Earnhardt had engine problems on lap 64 and had to end his race day.
+After the Glen, he tried furiously to reach the twelfth spot in the standings.
 However, a resurgence by Kurt Busch and a blown engine during the final race at Richmond ended his Chase hopes.
-That was his last chance to participate for the Championship at Dale Earnhardt, Inc. (DEI).
-After the 2007 season, Dale Jr. won the NMPA Chex Most Popular Driver award for the 5th consecutive time.
+That was his last chance to participate in the Championship at Dale Earnhardt, Inc. (DEI).
+After the 2007 season, Dale Jr. won the NMPA Chex Most Popular Driver award for the fifth consecutive time.

 After the season, Earnhardt, who had always been fascinated with Australian V8 Supercars, test drove the cars on vacation in Australia.